ChenMnZ/SMMix/README.md

-# SMMix
+# SMMix: Self-Motivated Image Mixing for Vision Transformers (ICCV 2023)
-This a Pytorch implementation of our paper "SMMix: Self-Motivated Image Mixing for Vision Transformers"
+This a Pytorch implementation of our paper [SMMix: Self-Motivated Image Mixing for Vision Transformers](https://arxiv.org/abs/2212.12977)

 ## Requirements